bernicecpz/Unofficial_Tembusu_Page/README.md

 + Depreciation warning for moment date format, need to change to __supported ISO8601 forms__, with anything else needing to be a __format string__.
   - Refer here for the known formats: http://momentjs.com/docs/#/parsing/string/
   - Update, 29 July 2017: Will retain the current format of the time and date, as it fits our needs for our calendar feature
++ "Half hour delay": Realized that the 30 minutes increase in timing under the listWeek view was caused by the padding of the event container as implemented in CSS.
+Changes have been made to accommodated to the event container size restraint.

 # Resolved Issues
 + The end date in the calendar is exclusive.
 As such, there is a need to select 1 more day in order to be able to display the intended date.
 Need to find an allDay option to apply to dynamic events, since allDay seems to can only be set in static individual events.
 [RESOLVED]